 Use the Cyberagenda page for the full meeting information.

-Highlights of the July 23, 2019 Board Meeting:
+Highlights of the November 19, 2019 Board Meeting:

 Return to top

-The Board will consider the following vacancies:
+The Board made the following appointments:

 Need more info?
 See the agenda for details on the interviews/appointments, or the Boards and Commissions webpage.

 No earlier than 10:30 a.m., the Board will conduct a hearing for an ordinance to create a special parcel tax for 10 years to fund the Marin Wildfire Prevention Authority (MWPA), and authorize an election on March 3, 2020, for voters to consider the tax.
 Local fire professionals have collaborated with the County and Marin’s cities and towns to create the new authority with a singular focus to significantly coordinate and enhance local wildfire prevention efforts.
 On October 29, the Board adopted revisions to a joint powers agreement to be consistent with 17 other agencies that have agreed to join the authority.
 The tax would raise approximately $19.3 million per year for a variety of wildfire prevention programs.

 The Board conducted the hearing, approved the parcel tax and authorized the initiative's placement on the March 2020 ballot.

 The Board will conduct a hearing about an ordinance adding a new subchapter to Marin County Code Title 19 and adopting standards for low-embodied emissions in concrete.
 The County's extensive green building policies have not focused on reducing embodied carbon emissions generated by the processes association with the production of a building.
 Concrete is the most widely used construction material in the world and responsible for 6-10 percent of global carbon dioxide emissions.
 The proposed ordinance would either limit cement content in concrete or increase the use of cement alternatives.
 The importance of addressing embodied carbon emissions is heightened by the pressing need to reduce the effects of climate change.